FUSETSUKAN!

 3 October 1944:

-At 1500, YURIJIMA and minesweeper W-18 depart Cap St. Jacques escorting convoy SAMA-13 consisting of MYOGI, HEIAN, MIKASA, TEIYU, UGO and OYO MARUs.
-That evening as the ships travel close to shore, a strong wind blows MYOGI, HEIAN and OYO MARUs ashore.
+At 1500, YURIJIMA and minesweeper W-18 depart Cap St. Jacques escorting convoy SAMA-13 consisting of MYOGI, HEIAN, MIKASA, TEIYU (ex Italian CARIGNANO), UGO and OYO MARUs.
+At 2154 that evening as the ships travel close to shore, a strong wind blows MYOGI, HEIAN and OYO MARUs ashore at Brit Bank.
 The remainder of the convoy returns to St. Jacques while the escorts assist refloating the three ships which return to St. Jacques for minor repairs.

 16 October 1944: